tanoconsulting/euts/README.md

 Q: Why not use the Docker containers definition from eZPlatform?

 A: Because we have to be able to test against eZPublish-Community, as well as eZPlatform 1 and eZPlatform 2

+Q: why can't I install the Test Stack via Composer?

+A: because of the way we handle installation of Composer dependencies, this tool would have to be installed _before_ all other dependencies as well as in a _separate_ vendor folder.
+It thus makes little sense to use Composer for it

+Q: how are you testing this Test Stack itself?

+A: Inception!!!